stm32-periph/stm32f10/Project/STM32F10x_StdPeriph_Examples/TIM/PWM_Output/readme.txt

 clock at 24 MHz the Prescaler is computed as following:
    - Prescaler = (TIM3CLK / TIM3 counter clock) - 1
-SystemCoreClock is set to 72 MHz for Low-density, Medium-density, High-density and Connectivity line devices and to 24 MHz for Low-Density Value line and Medium-Density Value line devices
+SystemCoreClock is set to 72 MHz for Low-density, Medium-density, High-density and Connectivity line devices and to 24 MHz for Value line devices.

 The TIM3 is running at 36 KHz: TIM3 Frequency = TIM3 counter clock/(ARR + 1)
                                               = 24 MHz / 666 = 36 KHz